Using Collaboration, Notifications, and Dashboard Activity

 - Notification items belong to the signed-in user, so one person clearing their queue does not clear the queue for someone else.

-- The cross-resource Activity Feed is an admin-facing Collaboration desk, so use it for office triage rather than expecting it in every field account.
+- Dashboard Activity is an admin-facing section, so use it for office triage rather than expecting it in every field account.

-- Access to the Activity Feed is enforced at the server level, not just in the UI.
-Org admins and owners can query it scoped to their own organisation.
-Engineers are not permitted to access the feed and will receive a permission error if they try directly.
+- Access to Dashboard Activity is enforced at the server level, not just in the UI.
+Organisation admins and owners can query it within their own organisation.
+Engineers are not permitted to access it and receive a permission error from direct requests.

 - If collaboration controls look incomplete, check role and workspace before treating it as a broken history surface.